 - Teeth shifting

 The procedure for dental implants

-Dr Crookes or Dr Jenkins will refer you to an implant specialist to be assessed for treatment.
-At this stage, the specialist will make sure there is sufficient jawbone to accept the implant.
+Dr Crookes or Dr Jenkins will refer you to an implant specialist to be assessed for a dental implant treatment.
+At this stage, the specialist will make sure there is sufficient jawbone to accept the tooth implant.

-If your jawbone isn’t thick enough, or the bone is too soft you may need to undergo a bone grafting procedure.
-The bone grafting surgery will create a more denser, thicker base for the implant.
+If your jawbone isn’t thick enough, or the bone is too soft you may need to undergo sinus lifting or a bone grafting procedure.
+The bone grafting surgery will create a more dense, thicker base for the implant.
 In this procedure, a piece of bone is taken from another part of your body like your hip and transplanted into your jaw.

 The jaw has the strongest muscle in your entire body and if your powerful chewing action exerts too much pressure on your fragile jawbone, the dental implant surgery would fail.